yoland68/chromium-junit-auto-migrate/README.md

 For `src/base/javatests`, 100% test was able to compile after script run, 22 out of 25 tests runs successfully (88%)

+**Update** This stats is based off initial version of the script, the current success rate is much higher since I fixed a lot of issues over time

 ## Known issues
 There are a couple of things this script **can not** do for you